-Even excluding any "phishing" purposes or other illicit use of the domain name in the present case, anyway the Panel could find no other possible legitimate use of <INTESATURKEY.com>.
-The sole further aim of the owner of the domain name under consideration might be to resell it to the Complainant, which represents, in any case, an evidence of the registration and use in bad faith, according to paragraph 4(b)(i).
+Even excluding any "phishing" purposes or other illicit use of the domain name in the present case, anyway the Panel could find no other possible legitimate use of the disputed domain name.
+The sole further aim of the owner of the domain name under consideration might be to resell it to the Complainant, which represents, in any case, an evidence of the registration and use in bad faith, according to paragraph 4(b)(i) of the Policy.